 ‘Death Trap’ by Ira Lewin at Salisbury Playhouse (Feb 2016)

 'Magna Carta Plays' at Salisbury Playhouse (Nov 2015)

 ‘The History Boys’ by Alan Bennett at the Theatre Royal, Winchester.

 'War Horse' at the Mayflower Southampton.
 This was a great opportunity to see the West End production touring the country.

 The group paid another visit to the Salisbury Playhouse; this time to see "The Worst Wedding Ever".
 This was a jolly evening with a pre-show supper at a very pleasant Brasserie near the theatre.

 The group have also been to the Salisbury Playhouse to see On Golden Pond, by Ernest Thompson, A witty and warm story about living life to the full, and Gaslight, an atmospheric psychological thriller set in the Victorian era.
 Both were greatly enjoyed by all.

 Salisbury Playhouse, The Kite Runner, adapted by Matthew Spangler from Khaled Hosseini’s novel.

 Chichester Theatre, An Ideal Husband, by Oscar Wilde (starring Patricia Routledge).

-Please note - you can only join a group if you are already a member.
+Please note - you can only join a group if you are a member of Milford on Sea U3A.